Wyamio/Wyam.Web/Input/knowledgebase/migrating-to-0.12.x.md

-Title: 0.12.0 Migration
+Title: Migrating to 0.12.x
-Description: How to migrate existing sites to the new IO abstraction in 0.12.0.
+Description: How to migrate existing sites to the new IO abstraction in 0.12.x.
 ---

-Here are some general notes:
+In general, the steps to migrate look like the following:
+- Modify the paths used with `ReadFiles` and `CopyFiles` to use [globbing patterns](/getting-started/io#globbing) and honor [case sensitivity](/getting-started/io#case-sensitivity).
+- Change uses of `IMetadata.Link()` to `IExecutionContext.GetLink()` in templates and helper methods.
+- Change uses of `PathHelper` to instance methods of `FilePath` and `DirectoryPath`.

+Here is a little more detail about the changes:
 - All paths are now case sensitive (see [case sensitivity](/getting-started/io#case-sensitivity) for a discussion of why).
 - Modules now use [globbing patterns](/getting-started/io#globbing) instead of simple file search patterns.
 - Methods to manually specify search depth and apply conditions that globbing can cover (such as limiting to specific extensions) have generally been removed.
 - Path metadata set by modules such as `ReadFiles` is now typed as `FilePath` or `DirectoryPath`.
   - You can still easily get a `string` by using `IMetadata.String()` but direct casts to `string` (I.e., `(string)document["key"]`) may fail.
 - `IDocument.Source` is now a `FilePath` and must be absolute (modules should use the static string `NormalizedPath.AbstractProvider` as the provider for a source path if the document was generated internally).
+- `PathHelper` is no longer available, use instance methods of `FilePath` and `DirectoryPath` instead.
-- `IMetadata.Link()` have been moved to `NormalizedPath.ToLink()`
+- `IMetadata.Link()` has been moved to `ExecutionContext.GetLink()` and link settings like host and root path can be globally controlled with `OutputSettings`

 # Modules